LivePersonInc/developer-center/pages/documents/guides/Authentication/configuration.md

 There are actually 2 versions to our Auth service - the "openID" (backwards compatible - default) version, and the "OAuth 2 RFC" (non default) version.
 If you already have a working authentication configured - chances are you're working with the "openID" version.
 If you're setting up authentication for the first time - chances are you want the "OAuth 2 RFC" version.

+Starting with version 9.3.0 of the Unified Window (May 2018) - all newly created authentication connectors will use the "OAuth 2 RFC" version by default.

 #### What's the difference

 There are some small changes in the flow/implementation.
 All changes are only relevant to External windows and the way they interact with the Authentication Endpoint and the Token Endpoint: